 When students meet the qualifying benchmarks in a subject area on any of the eligible assessments, they can enroll in college-level courses that have that indicating course prerequisite.
 If a student does not meet qualifying benchmarks on any of the eligible assessments, they may need to enroll in additional coursework to increase their foundational academic skills to improve their likelihood of success in college level courses.
 In these instances, a student may be recommended or required to enroll in a developmental-level course and must successfully complete the course prior to enrolling in college-level courses.
 Developmental education courses are designed to build academic readiness in reading, writing, or mathematics.
 Courses are also available at many institutions specifically designed to meet the needs of English Language Learners.
 Developmental education courses are credit-bearing but do not count toward the requirements of degrees, diplomas or certificates.
 This coursework is critical in addressing the readiness gaps that students arrive with when they enter postsecondary institutions.
 Colleges and universities offer developmental education to ensure access to higher education for all students that need support to be academically prepared for college-level coursework in their programs and majors.

-The Minnesota State Colleges and Universities Board Policy 3.3 and System Procedure 3.3.1 outline the system-wide requirements for assessing academic readiness to enroll in courses that require college-level reading, writing, and/or mathematics skills.
+Minnesota State Board Policy 3.3 and System Procedure 3.3.1 outline the system-wide requirements for assessing academic readiness to enroll in courses that require college-level reading, writing, and/or mathematics skills.

 Identification and Assessment of Limited English Proficiency Students